All Episodes

 When the president found out, he paid him back.

-I I go back to Levin's piece earlier that I I mentioned uh that he put up on Facebook.
+I go back to Levin's piece earlier that I mentioned that he put up on Facebook.

-When you look at actual campaign rules and the and the wording in the context, they don't include non-disclosure agreements, NDAs, or infinite other contracts, payments, arrangements, acts of a private nature, as campaign contributions.
+When you look at actual campaign rules and the wording and the context, they don't include non-disclosure agreements, NDAs, or infinite other contracts, payments, arrangements, acts of a private nature as campaign contributions.

 In other words, it's normal human behavior that was never intended ever, nor is it mentioned to be regulated or reported.

-So the inclusion of this um and their desire to only believe the version of events that fits their narrative uh doesn't really work in a court of law.
+So the inclusion of this and their desire to only believe the version of events that fits their narrative doesn't really work in a court of law.

-And as a practical matter, it you know, how do you get to pick and choose which version of somebody's story that you want?
+And as a practical matter, how do you get to pick and choose which version of somebody's story that you want?

 He's not a cooperating witness in this particular case.